Choosing the right TPA

 Most states require notice of change via specific forms from the carrier or employer.

 The Helmsman Advantage: We make a checklist of state notice requirements with every transition plan to help keep things moving and prevent costly penalties.

-9 Know the protocol for physical files.
+Step 9.
+Know the protocol for physical files.

 If there are files in storage, confirm the new TPA has a system for retrieving archived files.